carsonthorne/sample-graph/README.md

 # sample-graph
-A data visualization of music samples based on data from WhoSampled
+An interactive data visualization of music samples based on data from WhoSampled